-Kitchen Facilities and Standards Number of Occupants in Bedsit Requirements Cooker 1 A full size gas or electric cooker with two burners/hobs, oven and grill.
-OR An electric worktop appliance with two hobs, oven and grill.
-2 A full size gas or electric cooker with four burners/hobs, oven and grill.
-OR An electric worktop appliance with four hobs, oven and grill.

-Kitchen Facilities and Standards Number of Occupants in Bedsit Requirements General Requirement Fixed cookers must be installed by appropriately qualified persons (e.g. Gas Safe Registered Engineers etc) Cookers must be located so that the burners/hobs are at a height level with the adjacent worktop.
+Kitchen Facilities and Standards Number of Occupants Requirements Cooker 1 A gas or electric cooker with two burners/hobs, oven and grill.
+A worktop appliance may be substituted provided it is located so that the burners/hobs are at a height level with the adjacent worktop.
+2 - 6 A gas or electric cooker with four burners/hobs, oven and grill.
+General Requirement Fixed cookers must be installed by appropriately qualified persons (e.g. Gas Safe Registered Engineers etc) Cookers must be leasted as that the burners/habs are stopped.
+Cookers must be located so that the burners/hobs are at a height level with the adjacent worktop.
 Cookers must be safely positioned within the room such that they do not compromise escape in the event of a fire associated with the cooker i.e. they must not be positioned adjacent to the exit doorway.
 Cookers must not be positioned directly adjacent to openable windows.
-Sinks 1 or 2 1 per bedsit.
+Fridge / Freezer 1 - 6 0.04 cubic metres (40 litres) combination of refrigerated and frozen food storage per occupant (this would normally mean one shelf in a fridge and one shelf in the freezer, per occupant).
+Sinks 1 - 6 1 per flat.
 With permanent supply of hot & cold water and draining board, and with adequate splashback (300mm) Electrical sockets 1 2 double sockets specifically for the kitchen area.
 Additional sockets needed for cooker and refrigerator.
-2 • 3 double sockets specifically for the kitchen area.
+2 - 6 3 double sockets specifically for the kitchen area.
 Additional sockets needed for cooker and refrigerator.
-Worktop 1 or 2 1000mm wide, 600 mm deep, of which 400mm linear width must be sited immediately adjacent to the cooker.
-Food Storage 1 or 2 A floor based storage cupboard of 500mm wide and standard depth and height or a wall mounted food storage cupboard 1000mm wide and standard depth per occupant (approximately 200 litres).
+Worktop 1 - 6 • 1000mm wide, 600 mm deep, of which 400mm linear width must be sited immediately adjacent to the cooker.
+Food Storage 1 - 2 A floor based storage cupboard of 500mm wide and standard depth and height or a wall mounted food storage cupboard 1000mm wide and standard depth per occupant (approximately 200 litres).
 The space below the sink is not counted.

-Fridge / Freezer 1 or 2 0.04 cubic metres (40 litres) combination of refrigerated and frozen food storage per occupant (this would normally mean one shelf in a fridge and one shelf in the freezer, per occupant).
-Ventilation 1 or 2 All kitchens must be suitably and adequately ventilated with extractor fans installed and operating in accordance with current Approved Document F of the Building Regulations.
+Kitchen Facilities and Number of Occupants Requirements Standards 3 - 6 A floor based storage cupboard of 1,000mm wide and standard depth and height or two wall mounted food storage cupboard 1000mm wide and standard depth per occupant (approximately 200 litres).
+The space below the sink is not counted.
+Ventilation 1 - 6 All kitchens must be suitably and adequately ventilated with extractor fans installed and operating in accordance with current Approved Document F of the Building Regulations.
 A cooker hood extractor fan must provide a minimum extraction rate of 30 litres/second.
 If the extractor is located elsewhere within the room, the minimum extraction rate must be 60 litres/second.
-Floor covering 1 or 2 The kitchen area must be provided with a readily cleansable non-slip floor covering.
-Refuse disposal and recycling 1 or 2 A sufficient number of bins must be provided for the storage of refuse and recycling materials awaiting collection both inside and outside.
+Floor covering 1 - 6 The kitchen area must be provided with a readily cleansable non-slip floor covering.
+Refuse disposal and recycling 1 - 6 A sufficient number of bins must be provided for the storage of refuse and recycling materials awaiting collection both inside and outside.
 A suitable hard standing with suitable access for cleansing of the area and removal of containers must be provided and wherever practicable be located at the rear of the premises.
+Fire Safety 1 - 6 As per Fire Safety Guidance